FireJuun/code-embers-website/content/episode/1-koi-ponds.md

 ---
 Date: 2021-04-29T14:26:28Z
 PublishDate: 2021-04-29T14:26:28Z
-Description: KOI Ponds - Introduction to the KoDa Cast health informatics podcast, including discussions on the KOI Pond, on the value of the physician informatician, and jankiness scales.
+Description: KOI Ponds - Introduction to the Code Embers health informatics podcast, including discussions on the KOI Pond, on the value of the physician informatician, and jankiness scales.
 Title: Ep 1, Koi Ponds
 categories:
 - People